One Person, Ten Months, 50K Stars — The Indie Hacker Story Behind Everything Claude Code

 The answer is more boring than “he’s very talented,” but more useful: he made a few specific decisions.
 Used tools to build real things, so the tools solved real problems.
 Let tools build more tools, so speed didn’t fall as complexity rose.
 Designed architecture to be cross-harness, so he wasn’t betting on a single platform.
 Used MIT plus low friction to bring the community in, then the community multiplied his work several times over.

-But there’s one more thing he had to face — unique to this era.
+But there’s one more thing Affaan had to face — unique to this era.
 He was building something meant to stand on a foundation that changed every month.
 What Claude Code could do ten months ago is different from today.
 ECC isn’t a static document — it has to evolve alongside the tools.
 Those 50K stars were earned on a moving target.

 That’s actually the hardest part of being an indie hacker in the AI era.
 Not “one person doing a lot.”
 It’s “building something that can stand on a foundation that changes every month.”